Kyptdin/Comp-Sci-High-Library-Management-IP/README.md

 ## Setup
 1. Clone the repository.
+2. Cd into 'frontend'
-2. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.
-3. Set up the environment variables for Supabase and React Emails.
+4. Set up the environment variables for Supabase and React Emails.
-4. Run the development server using `npm run dev`.
+5. Run the development server using `npm run dev`.

 ## Usage
 1. Teachers can log in to the system using their credentials.